-The Company, via its Fund Manager Katana Asset Management, continues to have a focused long term investment philosophy which includes energy, (via thermal coal, liquefied natural gas, uranium and oil), resources and wealth management businesses that have strong cash flows, pricing power and robust business models, as reflected in our top 10 holdings.
+The Company, via its Fund Manager Katana Asset Management, continues to have a focused long term investment philosophy which includes energy, (via liquefied natural gas, oil and unconventional sources), resources (copper and gold) and selective wealth management businesses that have strong cash flows, pricing power and robust business models.

-The Company continues to have complete confidence in the Fund Manager concerning the ongoing management of the investment portfolio.
-On behalf of your board we would also like to take this opportunity to thank the Fund Manager for Outstanding performance since listing on the ASX.
+On behalf of your board we would therefore like to take this opportunity to thank the Fund Manager for navigating this troubled time.

-On behalf of the Board of Directors I would also like to thank you for your continued support of the Company throughout this year.
+On behalf of the Board of Directors I would also like to thank you for your continued support of the Company throughout the year.